Ship of fools: History

 A "complex political satire", whose composition was repeated in at least seven different 15th-century prints, indicating great popularity, shows Pope Paul II and the Holy Roman Emperor Frederick III wrestling at the top of a ship's mast, wearing only briefs and their respective Papal tiara and crown.
 Emblems and labels cover many other European powers; the allegory is of the political fallout from meetings between the two men during 1468 and 1469.

 After the Protestant Reformation, some depictions took a sectarian turn.
 A woodcut illustration to an edition of 1584 of Brant's book shows the Antichrist sitting on top of the overturned Narrenschiff, while in the foreground Saint Peter guides a small boat of respectably-dressed men safely to shore.

 "Ship of Fools" has continued to be used into the 20th century as the title for numerous books, songs and other works.
 Some German cities have modern public sculptures of the subject: a fountain by Jürgen Weber in Nuremberg (1980s), a sculptural group in Neuenburg am Rhein (2004), a fountain in Cologne, and one in Bräunlingen of the shipwrecked boat.
+The French philosopher Michel Foucault mentions the ship of fools in the first chapter of his 1961 book Madness and Civilization, which is titled "Stultifera Navis".
+According to some critics, Foucault mistakenly believed that ships of fools—as in ships used for the expulsion of the insane—actually existed in reality.
+Colin Gordon argues that Foucault knew the ship of fools was a literary allegory and not a real social practice, and that he hyperbolically used the term to refer to actual cases of insane people on water voyages, such as pilgrimages to shrines thought to cure madness.